 • Extra Firm Suspension Block in TPU materials (colours at the bottom and on the buy page).

-• Similar firmness to the CHPT3 red block (stiffer and higher performance).
+• Similar firmness to the CHPT3 red block (stiff and high performance).

 • 3D Printed with 3 different internal density zones to absorb a wide range of vibrational frequencies.

 • Less than 35g (replaces latest standard block and end plate which is 37g).

 • Can install Striker Plate upside down to prevent rear triangle locking.